Norman Public Library Central

-Norman Public Library Central continues its series on mindfulness with the program “Mantra Meditation 101,” at 2 p.m.
+Norman Public Library Central presents a community tradition in its 15th year, the Crowns Tea, at 2 p.m.
 Sunday, Feb.
-1, in the Lowry Room of the library.
+24, at the library.

 The annual event is a celebration of Black History Month and specifically the novel “Crowns: Portraits of Black Women in Church Hats,” which celebrates the tradition of the church hat.
 Guests are welcome to wear their Sunday best and the library always is filled with dozens of colorful hats.

 This year’s event will feature entertainment from the University of Oklahoma Gospel Choir, a reading from the book “Crowns,” a tea service and an opportunity to pose for portraits.